tapdata/tapdata-docs/docs/prerequisites/cloud-databases/tencentdb-for-mysql.md

 "Unknown error 1044"

-If permissions are granted correctly but you're still unable to pass the test connection through Tapdata, you can use the following steps to check and fix the issue:
+If permissions are granted correctly but you're still unable to pass the test connection through TapData, you can use the following steps to check and fix the issue:

 ```sql
 SELECT host, user, Grant_priv, Super_priv FROM mysql.user WHERE user='username';